 Hardware-focused. ~$200 collar.
 Subscription optional for live tracking, free without.
 Step counter, sleep tracking, durable build.
 Works well for active Huskies who hike frequently.
 Some owners prefer the no-recurring-fee option.

-Calgary's pet license bylaw requires a microchip.
-Make sure the chip is registered to your current contact information.
-Check at calgary.ca/pets.
-The chip is what gets your dog back if a stranger finds them and takes them to a vet or shelter.
+Calgary's Responsible Pet Ownership Bylaw requires a current pet licence and a microchip.
+Make sure the chip is registered to your current contact information and that your licence is up to date with the City of Calgary.
+The chip is what reunites a dog with their owner if a stranger drops them at a vet or shelter; the licence tag is the fastest direct route home.
 The GPS gets you to the dog.
-The chip gets the dog to you.
-You need both.
+The chip and tag get the dog to you.
+You want all three.

 Calgary off-leash parks like Nose Hill, Sue Higgins, Edworthy, and Tom Campbell's Hill are unfenced.
-A Husky off-leash there is a dog who can be 2 km away in 4 minutes if they catch a deer trail.
+A Husky off-leash there is a dog who can be far down a deer trail in minutes.
 Most experienced Calgary Husky owners do not use unfenced off-leash parks for their Huskies, ever.
+The position we hold consistently across our Husky guides: full off-leash for Huskies belongs in fully fenced spaces only.
+Your own yard.
+A verified fenced indoor or outdoor facility you have walked the perimeter of.
+That position is repeated in Husky Training Calgary for the recall reasoning.

 The long-line solution.
-15 to 30 foot biothane line clipped to a back-clip harness.
-The dog gets to run ahead, sniff freely, and feel like they are exploring.
-You retain the ability to stop them at any moment.
-Most experienced Calgary Husky owners use this on hiking trails, off-leash parks (the long line keeps them in your sight even if technically allowed off-leash), and any time prey triggers might fire.
+A 15 to 30 foot biothane line clipped to a back-clip harness.
+The dog gets to range ahead, sniff freely, and feel like they are exploring.
+You keep the ability to stop them at any moment.
+Many Calgary Husky owners use this on hiking trails and off-leash zones (the long line keeps the dog in sight even where off-leash is technically allowed), and any time a prey trigger might fire.

-Long-line gear: biothane is waterproof, washable, does not get stiff in cold, and stays grippy when wet. $30 to $50.
-Pair with a sturdy back-clip harness like the Ruffwear Front Range or Hurtta.
+Long-line gear: biothane is waterproof, washable, does not stiffen in cold, and stays grippy when wet.
+Pair with a sturdy back-clip harness.
 Avoid retractable leashes for Huskies; they break under strong pulling and the spring mechanism can fail at the worst time.
+The AVMA microchip guidance is a useful reminder that gear and tracking are layered defences, never a substitute for the chip on the dog itself.

 What to Do When Your Husky Escapes